didlix/uxdi35/README.md

 **Description**

 I'm a Software Engineer, A UX Designer, A Systems Administrator and a SCRUM and Kanban Coach.
 I work best in a collaborative environments where feedback is both given and welcomed.
 People will reguarly review eachother's work as a team in a growth mindset format.
 I like to help facilitate to ensure things run on time.
 Although I'm friendly and silly, I am very task focused and like to implement and follow a process.
 To get work done I tend to need to avoid interuptions and aim to be places early so I can _crack on_.
 Headphones are super useful in this.
 From my German heritager I have a directness which is never intended as rude, but sometimes can come across that way.
-I always have the best intentions when offering feedback, and am learniong to do so in a less direct manner.
+I always have the best intentions when offering feedback, and am learning to do so in a less direct manner.

 **Feedback**